-Now that we're a few weeks in to this new normal of spending more time at home and interacting with friends, family, and coworkers solely over video chat—Zoom, FaceTime, Google Hangouts, you name it—it's not surprising that many of us are craving a bit of change, especially when it comes to our interiors.
+Now that we're several months into this new normal of spending more time at home and interacting with friends, family, and coworkers solely over video chat—Zoom, FaceTime, Google Hangouts, you name it—it's not surprising that many of us are craving a bit of change, especially when it comes to our interiors.

 Seeing the same rooms over and over and over naturally feels a little monotonous, no matter how much you love your home's design.
-Add to that the fact that your interiors make an appearance on all of your video calls, and the desire to refresh and redecorate is hard to ignore.
+Add to that the fact that your interiors make an appearance on all of your video calls, and the desire to give your space a makeover is hard to ignore.

 Thankfully, you don't have to get rid of your favorite furnishings or even rearrange your layout to experience a fresh design aesthetic, all you have to do is change your Zoom background.
 The video-conferencing service allows users to upload their own backgrounds, which means you can virtually spend some time in your dream home or experiment with a whole new design style, no strings attached.